-You will get a main page to proceed from which links to three different web sites.
+You will get the main page to proceed from which links to three different web sites.
 You don't have to care about how they work internally, just the HTML they are rendering and how to form your HTTP request to get the data you want for analyzing.

-Your starting point is: http://vhost3.lnu.se:20080/weekend, which should also be the starting point in your scraping script, meaning that no more hardcoded URLs should be used in your code (except for the AJAX call in the cinema site).
+Your starting point is http://vhost3.lnu.se:20080/weekend, which should also be the starting point in your scraping script, meaning that no more hardcoded URLs should be used in your code (except for the AJAX call in the cinema site).
 Your scraping script should also be able to handle the alternative server (see below).

-The three friends Peter, Paul and Mary usually get together one weekend every month to see a movie and, after that, eat at a restaurant.
+The three friends Peter, Paul, and Mary usually get together one weekend every month to see a movie and, after that, eat at a restaurant.
 The problem is that it is hard to plan this event since they must find a time slot when all three are available, look for a movie that plays at the cinema that day, and finally see if they can book a table at their favorite restaurant.
 Since all this information is available through HTTP requests it would be nice to have a script that automates this workflow!

 And that's your task...

 Your script should start to scrape the links at the starting-URL and continue from there.
 This starting-URL should be easy to change when running your script.
 Remember that we are going to examine your scraper against another server when grading your assignment.
 As mentioned before, from this URL your application/web scraper should be able to crawl all three applications by itself.
 The scraper should be able to scrape all information, analyze it and present a solution to the user in a good way.
 Of course, there will be some points internally in the web sites where you will have to hardcode, but try to write it as general as possible (see examinations for more info).